Model-independent bubble wall velocities in local thermal equilibrium: Introduction

 Perhaps surprisingly, the plasma even exerts a pressure on the bubble wall when it is in local thermal equilibrium (LTE).
 In other words, the friction is not a purely out-of-equilibrium effect.
+The contribution to the backreaction force from equilibrium effects only was considered for the first time in Ref.~\cite{Ignatius:1993qn}.
 In Ref.~\cite{Konstandin:2010dm} it was demonstrated in a hydrodynamic description that heating of the plasma can obstruct the bubble expansion.
-Recently, the friction and bubble wall velocity in LTE were studied in Refs.~\cite{BarrosoMancha:2020fay,Balaji:2020yrx,Ai:2021kak}.
+Recently, the effective friction and bubble wall velocity in LTE were further studied in Refs.~\cite{BarrosoMancha:2020fay,Balaji:2020yrx,Ai:2021kak}.
 Interestingly, it was noticed in Ref.~\cite{Ai:2021kak} that in LTE, due to the conservation of entropy, there is an additional matching equation in the hydrodynamic quantities near the bubble wall.
 This not only allows for a determination of the wall velocity in a {\it model-independent} way but also makes the computation extremely simple.
 One might worry that the condition of LTE is too ideal, and that the omission of out-of-equilibrium effects can not lead to a proper estimate of the wall velocity.
 However, it was recently shown in Ref.~\cite{Laurent:2022jrs}, in the singlet scalar extension of the Standard Model, that the contributions from out-of-equilibrium effects are typically subdominant, and LTE gives a reasonable estimate of the wall velocity.
 Moreover, as out-of-equilibrium effects provide an additional source of friction, the results for LTE can be interpreted as an upper bound on the wall velocity.
 Yet, we will see that the LTE approximation is only reasonable for so-called deflagration and hybrid solutions, and including out-of-equilibrium effects is essential for the determination of the wall velocity of detonations.

 In order to bridge the gap between the full model-dependent out-of-equilibrium computation and the simple estimate of $\xi_w \approx 1$, in this work we will use the LTE approximation to estimate the wall velocity.
 The analysis given in Ref.~\cite{Ai:2021kak} is restricted to the so-called bag equation of state, which describes the fluid as pure radiation in both phases, with a temperature-independent vacuum energy difference.
 In the present work, we generalize the analysis to more general equations of state, in addition to going beyond the planar wall limit taken in Ref.~\cite{Ai:2021kak}, and including so-called hybrid solutions to the hydrodynamic equations.
 We apply our analysis to the case when the sound speeds in the broken and symmetric phases are approximately temperature independent.
 It will be shown that the hydrodynamics in LTE are fully captured by four parameters: the phase strength $\alpha_n$, the ratio of the enthalpies in the broken and symmetric phases, $\Psi_n$, and the sound speeds in both phases, $c_s$ and $c_b$.
 The bubble wall velocity $\xi_w$, together with other quantities such as the kinetic energy fraction $K$ or the efficiency factor $\kappa$, can be determined from these four parameters.
 This makes our results widely applicable; as long as the speeds of sound are approximately constant, our results can be used as an estimate of the wall velocity and the kinetic energy fraction.